PowerDataHub/terraform-aws-airflow/examples/custom_env/README.md

 # How to create a basic cluster passing a custom environment variables file

-To see how to configure airflow envs go to # see https://airflow.apache.org/howto/set-config.html
+To see how to configure airflow envs go to https://airflow.apache.org/howto/set-config.html

 > This envs will be appended and sourced by the airflow and OS system